Skip to main content

 Conditions Governing Access

 Access is open to researchers by appointment at the Fashion Institute of Technology Library, Department of Special Collections and FIT Archive.
-If you have any questions, or wish to schedule an appointment contact us at [email protected] or call (212) 217-4385.
+If you wish to schedule an appointment to view this material or have any questions, visit our website.

 Conditions Governing Use